nationalarchives/miiify/README.md

 ### Other key features

-* Support for ETag caching
+* Support for ETag caching and collision avoidance
 * Simple key/value interface for working with IIIF manifests
 * Easily scaled horizontally using Kubernetes